SongHaixiao/MMORPGFirst/Reademe.md

 - Time : 2022-05-19

-- To Do : P9 - NPC System begin
+- To Do : P9 - NPC System Ended

-    1. NPC Setting
+    1. NPC Setting √

-    2. NPC Controlling
+    2. NPC Controlling √

 - Note ： Change the connection for Server and DB